 Can lovebirds eat bread?

 Technically speaking, lovebirds can safely eat bread.
-That being said, though, most breads, like white bread, have very little nutritional value for the birds.
+That being said, though, most breads, like white bread, have very little nutritional value for our birds.

 Instead, small bits of whole-wheat bread can be given to lovebirds as an occasional treat.
-Just don’t make it a habit!
+Just donโt make it a habit!
+As much as they love crunchy pieces of toast, itโs just too processed and not nutritious enough to be fed as a staple.

 Can lovebirds eat cashews?

-Cashews are high in fat, so they should only be fed as an occasional treat.
-And only raw and unsalted cashews, at that.
+Your lovebirds will likely love cashews, but they are high in fat and should only be fed as an occasional treat.
+And only raw and unsalted cashews, at that!
+You should be able to find these at your local health food store.

 Cashews do actually have many important nutrients for lovebirds.
 They contain iron, magnesium, vitamin K, and vitamin B6, as well as protein and fiber.